xvrpop/Elegy/docs/Elegy_SPECIFICATION.md

 And lastly, but probably one of the most important things: Elegy is a software for the community.
 It uses a strong copyleft license (AGPLv3) to make this clear.
 But not only, the data about user usage is collected and processed locally (on user device).
 Therefore our philosophy is very clear: we take, we give, and we are transparent about it.

 ## 2. Overview & Research
-Our music player has to sadisfy most users, but let's say that if you're searching for that nostalgic Y2K vibe poweramp gives: maybe Elegy isn't for you.
+Our music player has to satisfy most users, but let's say that if you're searching for that nostalgic Y2K vibe poweramp gives: maybe Elegy isn't for you.

 The target of Elegy is wide:
 - Age ≈> 16